amandafyfy/Human-Movement/README.md

 4) Go to the folder in "Terminal" or "Command Prompt"
 5) Make firstSetup.command executable ( chmod u+x firstSetup.command )
 6) run "firstSetup.command" (./firstSetup.command)
 7) Open the application.
-(Double click runGUI.command)
+(Double click runGUI.command OR type ./runGUI.command in Command Prompt/Terminal)
 8) "Sample Data" folder provides some sample data to test the application.

 If your "Data Integrator with GUI" folder is in Desktop, series of commands in Terminal would like like this: